Frequently Asked Questions - Pediatric Diabetes

 What is Pediatric Diabetes Tracking?

 Pediatric diabetes tracking, or surveillance, is the ongoing collection, analysis, and interpretation of diabetes data in a population of students in grades K - 8.
-The Massachusetts Department of Public Health/Bureau of Environmental Health (MDPH/BEH) elected to track diabetes, following the success of the pediatric asthma surveillance program.
+The Massachusetts Department of Public Health/Bureau of Climate and Environmental Health (MDPH/BCEH) elected to track diabetes, following the success of the pediatric asthma surveillance program.
 This program captures diabetes information in children enrolled in approximately 1900 public, private, and charter schools serving any grades K- 8, in order to learn how much diabetes exists in the state and which communities have a higher prevalence of diabetes, both type 1 and type 2.
-This enables the MDPH/BEH to plan targeted public health interventions.
+This enables the MDPH/BCEH to plan targeted public health interventions.

 Why is the Massachusetts Department of Public Health tracking pediatric diabetes?